matiapa/itba-bd2-tpe/README.md

 # Documentation

-You may find the API specification in docs/api.yaml
+You may find the API specification in docs/api.yaml, it's on the OpenAPI 3.0 format and can be visualized with many online free tools.

 # Neo4j SetUp